UNLOCK FREE TRAINING

 What Are The Wholesaling Laws In Georgia?

-There are no specific laws that prohibit wholesaling real estate in Georgia.
-However, since wholesalers are entering into real estate transactions, there are important laws that apply to wholesalers, the same way that they apply to anyone involved in a real estate transaction.
+There are no specific laws prohibiting the wholesaling of real estate in Georgia.
+However, since wholesalers enter into real estate transactions, important laws apply to them as they apply to anyone involved in a real estate transaction.
+So, "Is wholesaling real estate legal in Georgia?"
+The answer is yeas, if you know the laws that govern real estate transactions in the state.

 Attorneys Must Oversee All Closings

-One law that is unique to Georgia is that a licensed real estate attorney must close all real estate transactions.
+One law unique to Georgia is that a licensed real estate attorney must close all real estate transactions.
 In other states, the title company handles the closing and escrow.
 Usually, only one attorney is involved in the transaction.
-The attorney represents either the buyer’s lender if the purchase was lender-funded, or the buyer if the transaction is a cash purchase.
+The attorney represents either the buyer’s lender if the purchase was lender-funded or the buyer if the transaction is a cash purchase.

 The Real Property Section of the State Bar of Georgia has created a Residential Real Estate Closing Procedure Handbook that details all elements of this law.